After we studied all the Simple Machines, we spent a day looking at a complex machine: the car.

 Make a Car that Rolls

-Retractable Car.
+Plastic Car / Retractable Badge Motor.
 We used corrugated plastic bodies, taped on straw wheel bearings, threaded wooden dowels through those and attached wooden wheels.
-We tested those out on ramps and played a while.
-Then we explained to them that we would take them to the next level by adding a retractable badge clip to motorize it so it could run on its own as a pull-back and release car.
+We added a retractable badge clip to motorize it so it could run on its own as a pull-back and release car.
 After we tested those and played for a while, then we explained how the bigger a wheel’s diameter, the further it rolls on each revolution.
 We added CD wheels.
-See a tutorial on how to build these cars here: https://inventorsoftomorrow.com/2016/10/26/build-a-moving-car/.
+See a tutorial: https://inventorsoftomorrow.com/2016/10/26/build-a-moving-car/.

-Paper Car: I was running low on corrugated plastic, so I switched to making the car body out on a piece of cardstock.
-This is a little less prep than the method above, and works just as well.
+Cardstock Car / Rubber Band Motor: This car body is made out on a piece of cardstock, and is powered by winding a rubber band.
+This is a little less prep and lower cost than the method above, and works just as well.
 Here’s the tutorial.

-Clothespin Racer: In the design process for the retractable car, at one point we thought of using a flywheel style pull-back car mechanism, and checked whether we could buy kits with these.
+Clothespin Racer: At one point we thought of using a flywheel style pull-back car mechanism, and checked whether we could buy kits with these.
 We didn’t find kits, but we did learn that pull-back cars are cheap – about 35 cents each.
 So, we invented these clothespin racers, which are quick, simple to build, fun and zippy.
 Find a tutorial at: https://inventorsoftomorrow.com/2016/10/26/clothespin-racer/

 Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster truck” toys that had big treads on the tires.
 Kids drive the truck through the paint and it leaves tracks all over the paper.
 We put toilet paper roll bumpers all around the table so they wouldn’t be constantly flying off the table.
 This was a big hit with our 2 to 4-year-olds.

-You could also offer: Cut out shapes from paper that children can use to assemble a car collage out of geometric shapes; coloring pages with pictures of cars, or large paper on the floor that kids can draw their own cities and roads on to drive cars around.
+You could also offer: coloring pages with pictures of cars, or large paper on the floor that kids can draw their own cities and roads on to drive cars around.